-The UBC Student Recreation Centre North will be a new destination for health and wellness on campus that will invite the entire university community to participate and engage in recreation formally and informally by utilizing the facility’s three gymnasia, an interior walking track, cardio and weight-lifting ftness areas, multi-purpose rooms, changerooms, and a new Physical Activity Office.
+The UBC Student Recreation Centre North will be a new destination for health and wellness on campus that will invite the entire university community to participate and engage in recreation formally and informally by utilizing the facility’s three gymnasium courts, an indoor walk/roll/run track, cardio and weight-lifting ftness areas, multi-purpose rooms, universal and gender-specific change areas, and administrative offices.
 The building edges were informed by the existing context and future Student Union Boulevard street edge, and create new relationships with the new public realm to the north, the new Recreation Gallery to the south, Bosque to the west, and Athlete’s Way to the east.

 An interior-exterior relationship is strengthened by strategically locating glazing in areas of programmatic intensity; views out from these locations allow participants to locate themselves in the greater campus context.